Divided in a Diverse City

 About the Speakers

-Nikole Hannah-Jones is an award-winning investigative reporter for the New York Times Magazine.
+Nikole Hannah-Jones is an award-winning investigative journalist for the New York Times Magazine.
 She has spent the last five years investigating the way racial segregation in housing and schools is maintained through official action and policy.
 Currently, Hannah-Jones is writing a book on school segregation called "The Problem We All Live With."

 Brad Lander was elected to the New York City Council in 2009 representing Brooklyn’s 39th District.
 He formerly directed Brooklyn’s Fifth Avenue Committee, a nationally-recognized community development organization.
 There he created and preserved affordable housing, established innovative programs to address gentrification, and launched job training and economic development programs.